Ajay-Bommidi/Strongify/README.md

 Passwords are the first line of defense in cybersecurity.
 Strongify empowers users to:

 Generate Secure Passwords: Creates random, customizable passwords to protect against brute-force attacks.
-Learn Python GUI Development: Demonstrates skills in Python and Tkinter for building accessible interfaces.

 Evolved into PassFort, a CLI tool with advanced features, reflecting my journey in software development.